Drug rashes are a side effect of a drug that manifests as a skin reaction.

 - Drug rashes usually are caused by an allergic reaction to a drug.

 - Typical symptoms include redness, bumps, blisters, hives, itching, and sometimes peeling, or pain.

 - Every drug a person takes may have to be stopped to figure out which one is causing the rash.

-- Most drug rashes resolve once the drug is stopped, but mild reactions may be treated with creams to decrease symptoms and serious reactions may require treatment with drugs such as epinephrine (given by injection), diphenhydramine, and/or a corticosteroid to prevent complications.
+- Most drug rashes resolve once the drug is stopped, but mild reactions may be treated with creams to decrease symptoms and serious reactions may require treatment with specific drugs (given by injection) and/or a corticosteroid to prevent complications.

 Allergic drug rashes

 Most drug rashes result from an allergic reaction to the drug.
 Usually the reaction is to a drug taken by mouth or injected.
 The drug does not have to be applied to the skin to cause a drug rash.
 When the immune system comes into contact with a drug, it can become sensitive to that drug (a process called sensitisation).
 Sometimes a person becomes sensitised to a drug after only one exposure, and other times sensitisation occurs only after many exposures.
 Once a person is sensitised to a drug, later exposure to that drug triggers an allergic reaction, such as a rash.

 Sometimes a rash develops directly without involving an allergic reaction.
 For example, corticosteroids and lithium may cause a rash that looks like acne, and anticoagulants (blood thinners) may cause bruising when blood leaks under the skin.